ZeenatLawal/Bookstore-React-Redux/README.md

 - Create a branch to work on
 - Run `npm install`
 - Run `npm start` to launch the server.
-- Run `npm run test` to run the test cases.

 ## Author